Our office will contact you 24 hours before your appointment to confirm your scheduled arrival time and provide prep instructions.

 Your exam may be performed immediately after the injection or you may be allowed to leave and return to the imaging center in 1 to 3 hours.

-The technologist will escort you to the examination room to begin the procedure which typically lasts from 45 minutes to 1 hour.
+Upon your return the technologist will escort you to the examination room to begin the procedure which typically lasts from 45 minutes to 1 hour

 Results are available within 24 - 48 hours.